La ciudad de las bestias

 The novel La ciudad de las bestias is copyright 2002 by Isabel Allende.
 All rights reserved.

-You can receive this document with a license to reproduce or distribute it as much as you like, for all of your students, for as long as you’re teaching, for just $49.99.
+You can receive this document with a license to reproduce or distribute it as much as you like, for all of your students, for as long as you’re teaching, now for free.

 - Professionally formatted